sharpbrowser/SharpBrowser/README.md

 - Custom context menu
 - Easily add [vendor-specific branding](#customization), styling, buttons or hotkeys
 - View online & offline webpages
+- Popups open in new tabs
+- When the last tab is closed, the browser window closes down

 ## Hotkeys